exasol/public-knowledgebase/Environment-Management/monitoring-of-an-exasol-database.md

 # Monitoring of an Exasol Database
 ## What is this article about?

-Today I would like to give you an insight into how you can monitor the development of your database with regard to size, usage, hardware resources and SQL statements.
-At Exasol we use our customer dashboards to evaluate the progression of customer systems in these areas.In this article, I will show you what the dashboards look like, on which metadata they are based and what you should pay attention to during the evaluation.
+It shows how you can monitor the development of your database with regard to size, usage, hardware resources and SQL statements.
+At Exasol we use our customer dashboards to evaluate the progression of customer systems in these areas.In this article, we show you what the dashboards look like, on which metadata they are based and what you should pay attention to during the evaluation.
 A small note: We developed our dashboards on the basis of Tableau.
-My goal is that this article will help you to develop your own dashboards based on the technology you prefer.
+Our goal is that this article will help you to develop your own dashboards based on the technology you prefer.

 ## Lets take a look at the statistic tables we need.